andremporto/MoonRise/README.md

 # MoonRise

-A beautiful App we’re going to build an app that lets users learn about the missions and astronauts that formed NASA’s Apollo space program.
+A beautiful App that introduce children's to learn about the missions and astronauts that formed NASA’s Apollo space program.

 ## Our Goal